nextthingco/docs/CHIP_Pro-Docs/source/includes/_howtopcb.md

 There are ready-made footprints available for C.H.I.P Pro to start with.
 We also provide all the measurements required to create your own footprint with the EDA (Electronic Design Automation) software of your choice.

-If a beginner, it's best to start with an already designed footprint for C.H.I.P.
-Pro so you can get straight to designing the rest of your circuit.
+It's best to begin with an already designed footprint for C.H.I.P.
+Pro so you can get straight to designing the important parts of your circuit.
 Currently, there are footprints built for two software packages:

 * [Eagle](https://github.com/NextThingCo/CHIP_Pro-Hardware/blob/master/Footprint/EAGLE/CHIP_Pro-Footprint.lbr)
 * [EasyEDA](https://easyeda.com/)
 	* A user contributed footprint for C.H.I.P.
 Pro can be found by searching CHIP_Pro in EasyEDA's libraries.

-If designing your own, use our diagram that includes measurements to ensure C.H.I.P.
+If designing your own footprint, use our diagram that includes measurements to ensure C.H.I.P.
 Pro aligns with the solder pads correctly.

 ![C.H.I.P.
 Pro footprint](images/footprint.png)

 **Footprint Cutout**

 The ready-made footprints include an open space in the middle allowing for the 1.4mm height extending from the bottom of C.H.I.P.
 Pro. **It's important to include this negative space measuring 43mm x 26mm** in the design of your PCB.
 C.H.I.P.
-Pro is populated on both sides and needs this open space to sit properly on the footprint.
+Pro is populated on both sides and needs this open space to sit properly on the finished PCB.

 ![C.H.I.P.
 Pro footprint](images/clearance.jpg)

 Do you want to share a footprint that you have created with us?
-We would love to include it here for others to use.
+We would like to include it here for others to use.
 Send your footprint to docs@nextthing.co.

 ## PCB Software and Services

-There are many software packages and services to design and manufacture your PCB with.
-Perhaps you already have a favorite go-to, but if you are just starting out here are some recommendations to start exploring.
+There are many software packages and services to design and manufacture a PCB with.
+Perhaps you already have a favorite go-to, but if you are just starting out or want to check out other options here are some recommendations to start exploring.

 ### EDA Software

 There is a wealth of EDA software to choose from.
-Some are good for beginners others have a bigger learning curve that is worth the effort.
+Listed here are resources that are both used by beginners and professionals.

 *  [KiCad](http://kicad-pcb.org/)

 	A free and open source software suite that is preferred by hobbyists and professionals alike.
 Design schematics, layout PCBs, and verify design for manufacturing.
 There are plenty of tutorials to learn from on their [website](http://kicad-pcb.org/help/tutorials/).

 * [EasyEDA](https://easyeda.com/)

 	A cloud-based software suite that has free and professional priced packages.
 Not only can you design PCBS, they offer circuit simulation and take PCB fabrication orders through their website.
 Footprints to components can be designed and contributed by community members for use by anyone.
 A user contributed footprint for C.H.I.P.
 Pro can be found by searching CHIP_Pro in libraries.
 Get started with EasyEDA's online [tutorials](https://easyeda.com/Doc/Tutorial/).
+This is a great resource for someone who is starting out in PCB design.

 * [Eagle](https://www.autodesk.com/products/eagle/overview)